jakeleyhr/GetVISTA/README.md

   -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on species and gene name
 ```
-## envistagene.py inputs:
+## engene inputs:
-The output arguments, in addition to the **-all**, **-nocut**, **-rev** arguments are identical to envistacoords.py described above, but the inputs are quite different.
+The output arguments, in addition to the **-all**, **-nocut**, **-rev** arguments are identical to encoords described above, but the inputs are quite different.
 Rather than defining a species and genomic region, a species and _gene name_ are input.
 For example, mouse and the gdf5 gene.
 This script outputs a detailed log of the gene information and the sequence region extracted:
 ```
-$ python envistagene.py -s mouse -g gdf5 -autoname
+$ engene -s mouse -g gdf5 -autoname
 Assembly name: GRCm39
 mouse gdf5 coordinates: 2:155782943-155787287
 mouse gdf5 is on -1 strand